I-1-8-4.Complaints

 4. Where to File the Complaint

-While a complaint may be filed with any SSA office, complainants should be filed directly with DQS to avoid delays in processing.
-The complainant should send the complaint and any supporting documentation to DQS at:
+Although a complaint may be filed with any SSA office, complaints should be filed directly with DQS to avoid delays in processing.
+The complainant should mail the complaint and any supporting documentation to DQS at:

 B. Appeals Council (AC) Referrals